How to Choose a Good PR Agency?

 In order to choose a good PR agency, you must look into these questions before finally hiring one:

-1- What will be the measuring tool to ascertain the success of PR campaign?
+1- What will be the measuring tool to ascertain the success of PR campaigns?

 This should be the very first thing you need to clear.
 How are you going to measure your success?
 Will you judge it on the basis of likes you get on your Facebook page or will you keep a track of how much traffic on website has grown?